-Except for Louisiana and Massachusetts, in none of the states is illegal corruption in government perceived to be “extremely common” in any of the governmental branches.
-In both states the legislative branches score 5.
+Except for Arkansas and Kentucky, in none of the states is illegal corruption in government perceived to be more than “very common” in any of the governmental branches.
+In both states legislative branches score higher than 4.
 It is nevertheless “moderately common” and/or “very common” in both the executive and legislative branches in a significant number of states, including the usual suspects such as Mississippi, New Jersey, and New York.
-Alabama, West Virginia, Louisiana and Massachusetts are perceived to be the most corrupt states with executive, legislative, and judicial branches all scoring 3 or higher.
-Colorado and Wyoming are perceived to be the least corrupt states with all three government branches scoring 1.
+Arkansas, Louisiana, and Mississippi are perceived to be the most corrupt states with executive, legislative, and judicial branches all scoring 3 or higher.
+Iowa and Oregon are perceived to be the least corrupt states with all three government branches scoring lower than 2.

 State legislators are perceived to be more corrupt than the members of the executive branches in a number of states.
 In almost half of the states, legislative branches score 3 or higher in illegal corruption.
-In ten states, illegal corruption in state legislatures is perceived to be “very common” or “extremely common”.
-Massachusetts is the only state in which both legislative and executive branches are perceived to be extremely corrupt.
+In Alabama, Arkansas, Kentucky, Louisiana, and New York, illegal corruption in state legislatures is perceived to be “very common” or “extremely common”.

 No states score 4 or higher in illegal corruption in judiciary.
 Nevertheless, even a score of 2 is still worrying since it is the judicial branch of the government that is expected to try government officials charged with corruption.
-In Louisiana, Massachusetts, Mississippi and West Virginia illegal corruption in the judiciary is perceived to be moderately common.
-Both the executive and legislative branches in these states are also perceived to be corrupt with the scores of 3 and higher.
+In Arkansas, Louisiana, Mississippi, and West Virginia illegal corruption in the judiciary is perceived to be moderately common.
+Both the executive and legislative branches in Arkansas Louisiana, and Mississippi are also perceived to be corrupt with the scores of 3 and higher.

 Legal Corruption in America

-In five states, legal corruption in executive branches is perceived to be more than “very common”.
-Alabama, Louisiana, Massachusetts, and West Virginia, for example, suffer from not only illegal corruption but also legal corruption.
+In a significant number of states, legal corruption in executive branches is perceived to be more “very common” or more.
+Kentucky and New York, for example, suffer from not only illegal corruption but also legal corruption.
 Executive branches in these states score 4 or higher in both forms of corruption.
-In Arizona, Florida, Hawaii, Indiana, Maryland, Maine, Oklahoma, Oregon, and Wisconsin, while illegal corruption in the executive branches is perceived to be “slightly common” or “not at all common,” legal corruption is perceived to be “very common” or “extremely common.”
+In Arizona, Florida, Massachusetts, Texas, and Wisconsin, while illegal corruption in the executive branches is perceived to be “slightly common” or less, legal corruption is perceived to be “very common” or more.

 Legal corruption in the legislative branch is particularly worrying in almost all states.
-In more than two thirds of the states, it is perceived to be either “very common” or “extremely common.”
-Only in New Hampshire and Washington do legislative branches score 2 or less.
-California, Connecticut, Hawaii, Indiana, Maine, North Carolina, Ohio, Oregon, Utah, Virginia, and Wisconsin suffer from only legal corruption, while Alabama, Georgia, Kentucky, Louisiana, Massachusetts, New Mexico, New York, Oklahoma, Rhode Island, and West Virginia in which legal corruption is perceived to be “very common” or “extremely common”, suffer from both forms of corruption.
+In more than half of the states, it is perceived to be either “very common” or “extremely common.”
+Only in Kansas, Maine, and Montana do legislative branches score less than 3.
+Alaska, California, Oregon, and Wisconsin suffer from only legal corruption, while Alabama, Arkansas, Kentucky, Louisiana, and New York in which legal corruption is perceived to be “very common” or “extremely common”, suffer from both forms of corruption.

 Legal corruption in the judicial branch is more common than illegal corruption.
-Legal corruption in the judiciary is perceived to be “moderately common” or more in eleven states.
-In Louisiana and Massachusetts it is perceived to be “very common” and “extremely common”, respectively.
-While in Louisiana judges are elected via partisan elections, in Massachusetts they are appointed by the Governor with the approval of the Governor’s Council (a form of merit selection).
-Among the states that hold partisan elections of judges, only in New Mexico and Ohio is legal corruption in the judicial branch perceived to be “slightly common.”
-Judicial branches in Michigan, Mississippi, Nevada, and Wisconsin which elect their judges via non-partisan elections, score a 3 or higher.
+Legal corruption in the judiciary is perceived to be “moderately common” or more than ten states.
+In Louisiana and West Virginia it is perceived to be “very common”.
+While in Louisiana judges are elected via partisan elections, in West Virginia they are elected via non-partisan elections.
+Judicial branches in all of the states which elect their judges via elections (partisan or non-partisan), score a 3 or higher.
 The majority of the states in which legal corruption in the judicial branch is perceived be “not at all common” elect their judges via merit selection.
 These findings should be of particular concern to citizens and officials alike, as in theory we expect our courts to rise above the day-to-day pressures and expectations of politics.
-That they apparently do not raises serious questions about the ways judges are elected in many states, how their campaigns are financed, and whether conflicts of interest arise as those who contribute to judicial campaigns are allowed to appear before those same judges as cases are tried.
+That they apparently do not, raises serious questions about the ways judges are elected in many states, how their campaigns are financed, and whether conflicts of interest arise as those who contribute to judicial campaigns are allowed to appear before those same judges as cases are tried.